 - Thousands of photographs

-- Archived historical copies of many boat company and propeller safety device manufacturer websites
+- Archived historical copies of several propeller safety device manufacturer websites

 - Current and historical information on boat propeller safety devices

 - A collection of boat kill switch (emergency engine cut-off switch) documents

 - A collection of boat propeller warning documents including the ANSI Z535 warning standards and the ABYC T-5 technical information report.